spk27/TechnicalTest/ReadME.md

 ## Description

-This project is a technical test for the company Ballast.
-The project is a simple web application that allows you to create, edit, delete and list applicants and their interview process steps.
+This project is a simple web application that allows you to create, edit, delete and list applicants and their interview process steps.
 The project was developed using the following technologies:

 * ASP.NET 7
 * Angular 14